mobabel/SuasMapServer4/README.md

 ```

-run http://localhost/SuasMapServer3/install.php and following the wizard.
+run http://localhost/SuasMapServer4/install/install.php and following the wizard.

+Some test data such as shape file, svg are available under SuasMapServer4/test_data

 ### Tutorial